tbaranoski/CrazySwarm-Taylor-/README.md

 There is a whole website dedicated to the installing the repository, how to use it...etc https://crazyswarm.readthedocs.io/en/latest/

 Start on the installation tab and make sure the "Pyhsical Robots and simultion" tab is selected.
 Go through the listed instructions.
+Install the depencies one by one.
 For Part 3, installing the dependencies, you must follow the github page below in order to installthe gcc compiler:

 https://github.com/ilg-archived/arm-none-eabi-gcc/releases/tag/v8.2.1-1.7